 1974 construction of a new wing of the Allen Memorial Art Museum to its south gave a new home to the ICA facilities.
 The location of the paintings and paper conservation studios are marked with an arrow in the pictures above.
 ICA raised $520,000 for the effort in exchange for 4,800 square feet of occupancy rent-free on a long-term lease, less any maintenance expenses.

-The new ICA spaces included an office, a paintings conservation studio, and microscopy room, a paper conservation studio, a photography and radiography studio with darkroom, an employee’s desks room and library, a spray booth
+The new ICA spaces included an office, a paintings conservation studio, and microscopy room, a paper conservation studio, a photography and radiography studio with darkroom, an employee’s desks room and library, and a spray booth.

 The Intermuseum Conservation Laboratory of the Intermuseum Conservation Association existed in Oberlin, Ohio from 1953 to 2003.
 It subsequently relocated as an organization to Cleveland, Ohio.